If you would like to know more about the phonics programme we use please click the link below:

 Key Stage one pupils develop their phonic and early reading skills using Letters and Sounds.
 Children have access to high quality texts to compliment our reading offer.

 Key Stage two pupils study whole class novels and free reading with Titans Gauntlet books for catch up and intervention.
 Titans Gauntlet books are high interest and accessible for older readers.

 Pupils have opportunities to undertake guided, shared and independent reading throughout the school day and in extra-curricular time.
-Children read in breakfast and after school club, take part in book clubs and have strong links with authors who we write to and have Skype conversations with.
-Our older children will read independently for 15 minutes each day and will be listened to by an adult in school as much as possible across a week.
+Children read in breakfast and after school club, take part in book clubs and have strong links with authors who we write to and have Skype conversations with..
 Reading skills will be taught early in the Autumn term and revisited often throughout the remainder of the year, according to the ability of the child.
 Shared class novels are also used in each class and children are able to develop stamina for reading as well as the full range of reading skills.
-In Key Stage Two- this is delivered through a ‘reciprocal reading approach’ to further enhance children’s reading skills so that they are able to:
+In Key Stage Two- this is delivered through the ‘VIPERS’ approach to further enhance children’s reading skills so that they are able to:

 - Infer and deduce.